Networking · Ports, Protocols, & Network Scanners

 Understanding what devices are on your network, what ports are open, and what services are running is essential knowledge for anyone in IT, cybersecurity, or network management.

-With this lab, you’ve built a strong foundation to support further learning in network security, system administration, and vulnerability assessment.
+This lab builds a strong foundation for network security, system administration, and vulnerability assessment.

 Back to Home